project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     ```
     *Result*

     The uploaded file is stored in the  `_notation/truststore/x509/{truststoreType}/default` directory under the `rootDir` specified in the zot configuration file or in the Secrets Manager.
-The `truststores` field in the  `_notation/trustpolicy.json` file is updated automatically.

 ## Where needed files are stored

- Uploaded public keys and certificates are currently stored only in the local filesystem, in specific directories named `_cosign` and `_notation` under `$rootDir`.
+ Uploaded public keys and certificates are stored in the local filesystem, in specific directories named `_cosign` and `_notation` under `$rootDir`, or in the Secrets Manager.

 - The `_cosign` directory contains uploaded public key files in the following structure: